guam68/pao-encoder/README.md

 **-n 1234**

-The number to be encoded
+The number to be encoded.
+Quotations should be used if using whitespace for readability.

 **-m MODE**